Clinamenic/GFEL/content/index.md

 ---
 title: ethereumlocalism.xyz
 ---
-Ethereum Localism bridges digital innovation with real-world impact through community-driven initiatives, enabling resilient and sustainable local economies powered by blockchain and peer to peer technologies.
-Onchain tools like quadratic funding, local stablecoins, and decentralized governance and finance expand Ethereum’s utility beyond digital spaces to create tangible local impacts.
+Welcome! **Ethereum Localism** bridges digital innovation with real-world impact through community-driven initiatives, enabling resilient and sustainable local economies powered by blockchain and peer-to-peer technologies.
+Tools and mechanisms like quadratic funding, local stablecoins, and decentralized governance and finance expand Ethereum’s utility beyond digital spaces to create tangible local impacts.

+ethereumlocalism.xyz is an open knowledge garden and action-oriented research hub dedicated to propagating the meme and practice of Ethereum Localism.
+This knowledge hub and our movement only exists with your participation - check out the resources here on the site, and get involved!

 [An Introduction to Ethereum Localism →](/introduction)